 If your business only labels wine bottles and packaging, you are exempt from the requirement to operate under a registered WSMP.
-Information about the exemption is in the Wine Regulations 2006.
+Information about the exemption is in clause 17 of the Wine Regulations 2021.

-Wine storage business can apply for an exemption if the wine business is solely engaged in storing wine during a period that:
+Wine storage businesses are exempted if they are solely engaged in storing wine during a period that: